 i.
 The reference to the windows of heaven reminds us of the glorious account of provision in 2 Kings 7, when God provided in a completely unexpected way.
 God has resources that we know nothing about, and it is often of no help to try and figure out – or worry about – how God will provide.

 C. What good is it to serve God?

 1. (13-15) God’s people ask the question.

 a.
-Your words have been harsh against Me: Israel spoke against the Lord in a harsh and sinful way – and they apparently didn’t even realize they did it.
+Your words have been harsh against Me: Israel spoke against the LORD in a harsh and sinful way – and they apparently didn’t even realize they did so.

 b.
 It is useless to serve God: These were the harsh words spoken by God’s people against God.
 They saw the prosperity of the proud and those who did wickedness, and they felt that it was useless to serve God as long as those who didn’t serve Him seemed to have it so good.

 i.
-It cost something to keep God’s ordinance, and they had to humble themselves to walk as mourners before the Lord.
-Yet it seemed to God’s people that cost wasn’t worth the reward.
+It cost something to keep God’s ordinance, and they had to humble themselves to walk as mourners before the LORD.
+Yet it seemed to God’s people that the cost wasn’t worth the reward.